-Year Company Founded: 1999 Company Headquarters: ☐ Single location Irvine (Orange County) Total Number of F California acility loc ations in 2 Facility location(s will occur ) where tr aining • ange County) (Placer County) Nature of Business: manufactu • The Comp Technolog manufacturer Customer Base: Semi-Con Company Motorolla, urers and network operators involved in ductor Research and Development.
-The s customer base includes: Samsung, Trellisware, LGS Innovations, Cellphone urers, Radio Manufactures, and Wireless
+Year Company Founded: 1999 Company Irvine (Or quarters: Single location punty) Total Number of F California acility loc ations in 2 Facility location(s) where training will occur • Irvine (Orange County) Roseville (Placer County) Nature of Busines s: • WiSpry is a fabless radio frequency semiconductor manufacturer The Company is a wholly owned subsidiary of AAC Technologies however, only WiSpry staff will be included in this project.
+Customer Base: • WiSpry's customers are mobile handset manufacturers and network operators involved in Semi-Conductor Research and Development.
+The Company's customer base includes: Samsung, Motorolla, Trellisware, LGS Innovations, Cellphone Manufacturers, Radio Manufactures, and Wireless Base Stations.

-Business / Industry I Changes vieeds / As the industry changes toward smarter and innovative technologies, WiSpry's product offerings have become rich in features including technology that enables lighting programmability, connectivity and controllability.
+Business / Industry Needs / Changes innovative technologies, WiSpry's product offerings have become rich in features including technology that enables lighting programmability, connectivity and controllability.
 As a result, The Company expects 17% growth in the next year.
 Alongside growth this year, Wispry expects continued growth over the next 5 years.
 In order to keep up with potential customer demands approximately 6 new staff members will be hired during the term of the ETP contract.
 WiSpry works with many international companies and regulations.
 The regulations and procedures required for international trade have changed substantially in the last few months.
 The Company is working to implement a new marketing strategy, which is aligned with the Company's business needs to expand.
 This strategy will shift the focus from the handset based market to the non-handset market space.
 WiSpry will focus its efforts in a few specific areas: Tactical Radios, Public Safety Radio, Test and Measurement, Fixed Wireless and Bas station.
 This new marketing strategy will take a multi-faceted approach including conducting market analyses, creating partnerships with key distributors and sales representatives, and performing customer needs assessments.
-Training Plan: Need for Training: • As the Company expands into new products and technologies, WiSpry must provide training on Commercial and Manufacturing Skills to ensure staff skills are competent to address emerging products.
+Training Plan: Need for Training: Training courses listed in the N As the Company expands into new products and technologies, WiSpry must provide training on Commercial and Manufacturing Skills to ensure staff skills are competent to address emerging products.
 Training will be provided on updated international trade regulations and procedures to ensure the company is compliant with required industry standards.
 Extensive training for all staff will focus toward the Company's new marketing strategy.
 This will include Product Knowledge, Sales Skills, Customer Relations and Manufacturing Skills.
-All staff will be provided training in one or more of the following topics: Lean Manufacturing, Time Management, Standard Operating Procedures, Customer Relationship Management, Blueprint Reading, and Equipment Operations.
-Training courses listed i the following Types of T rill be provided via the following training method(s) under ⊠ Class/lab ☐ E-Learning☐ MS Preceptor ☐ CBT☐ Productive Lab☐ MS Didactic
+All staff will be provided training in one or more of the following topics: Lean Manufacturing, Time Management, Standard Operating Procedures, Customer Relationship Management, Blueprint Reading, and Equipment Operations. the following Types of Training -Learning

-Business Skills Comput ter Skills Continuous Improvement Manufacturing Skills · Job Creation Justification Expanding existing busi newly-hired employees to an existing function
+Business Skills Computer Skills Continuous Improvement Manufacturing Skills

+Job Creation Justification newly-hired em oloyees to an existing function

-• Project Oversight: Training will occur primarily at the Orange County location and overseen by the Company's Vice President with administrative support provided by the Human Resources Manager.
-The Company provides extensive training for its staff, has a training plan in place and is ready to begin training upon project approval. • Trainers: ⊠ In-house - Types of Training: Business Skills, Computer Skills, Continuous Improvement, Manufacturing Skills • Administration: WiSpry will work with Training Funding Source on the administration of the project. ☐ In-house ☐ Subcontractor
+- Project Oversight: Training will occur primarily at the Orange County location and overseen by the Company's Vice President with administrative support provided by the Human Resources Manager.
+The Company provides extensive training for its staff, has a training plan in place and is ready to begin training upon project approval.
+Trainers: ☑ In-house - Types of Training: Business Skills, Computer Skills, Continuous Improvement, Manufacturing Skills Administration: WiSpry will work with Training Funding Source on the administration of the project. □ In-house ☑ Subcontractor